 The Genesee River defines the western boundary of the site, Court Street to the north, South Avenue to the East, and a prominent feature to the south of the site is the circular on-ramp to I-490 east.

 Erie Harbor Park project goals

-The goals set forth for overall Erie Harbor Park improvments were established by the City and confirmed and/or enhanced during the public process, which included two public meetings.
+The goals set forth for overall Erie Harbor Park improvements were established by the City and confirmed and/or enhanced during the public process, which included two public meetings.
 The goals were used throughout the project when creating initial concepts, evaluating them and ultimately getting to a preferred alternative.
 They are:

 - Enhance the Erie Harbor Park public open space and waterfront.

 - Improve access from South Avenue and Woodbury Boulevard to accommodate safer pedestrian and potential vehicular access to the site.

 - Extend the Genesee Riverway Trail along the site’s waterfront to promote increased utilization of the public waterfront and the larger regional trail network.

 - Provide park signage, trail way-finding, and explore interpretive opportunities to educate the public of the site’s industrial history.

 - Explore the potential for a portion of the site to yield a mixed-use development that incorporates commercial and retail uses.

 - Consider the goals outlined in the master plan for Rochester’s Historic Canal District which include the potential to re-water the original course of the Erie Canal which ran through downtown, including the Erie Harbor Park site.